rblalock/es6_titanium_classic/README.md

 This repo provides a simple [Babel](https://babeljs.io) plugin for Titanium apps.

 ## Setup
-This repo should run as in but to get started in your own app:
+To get started in your own app:

 1. Install babel: `npm install babel -g`
 2. Put the babel plugin (from the plugins folder), in to your Ti project's `plugins` folder